ethereum/go-ethereum/docs/_interface/peer-to-peer.md

 ---
-title: Connecting to the network
+title: Connecting To The Network
+sort_key: B
 ---

 ## How Peers Are Found

 Geth continuously attempts to connect to other nodes on the network until it has peers.
 If you have UPnP enabled on your router or run ethereum on an Internet-facing server, it will also accept connections from other nodes.

 Geth finds peers through something called the discovery protocol.
 In the discovery protocol, nodes are gossipping with each other to find out about other nodes on the network.
 In order to get going initially, geth uses a set of bootstrap nodes whose endpoints are recorded in the source code.

 To change the bootnodes on startup, use the `--bootnodes` option and separate the nodes by commas.
 For example:

     geth --bootnodes enode://pubkey1@ip1:port1,enode://pubkey2@ip2:port2,enode://pubkey3@ip3:port3

 ## Common Problems With Connectivity

 Sometimes you just can't get connected.
 The most common reasons are as follows:

 - Your local time might be incorrect.
 An accurate clock is required to participate in the Ethereum network.
 Check your OS for how to resync your clock (example sudo ntpdate -s time.nist.gov) because even 12 seconds too fast can lead to 0 peers.
 - Some firewall configurations can prevent UDP traffic from flowing.
 You can use the static nodes feature or `admin.addPeer()` on the console to configure connections by hand.

 To start geth without the discovery protocol, you can use the `--nodiscover` parameter.
 You only want this is you are running a test node or an experimental test network with fixed nodes.

 ## Checking Connectivity

 To check how many peers the client is connected to in the interactive console, the `net` module has two attributes give you info about the number of peers and whether you are a listening node.

 ```js
 > net.listening